sdoboli/Lab8_CSC16_S21/README.md

 **Steps**
 1. Look at `Dice.h` and `Dice.cpp` files.
-3. Write your code in the main function in `play_dice.cpp`
-4. Compile the program with command: `make`
+2. Compile the program with command: `make`
-5. Run the program test_dice with command: `./test_dice`
+3. Run the program test_dice with command: `./test_dice`
-6. Write the logic code for the dice game program inside `play_game.cpp`
+4. Write the logic code for the dice game program inside `play_game.cpp`
-7. Compile the program with command: `make`
+5. Compile the program with command: `make`
-8. Run the program test_dice with command: `./dice_game`
+6. Run the program test_dice with command: `./dice_game`
-6. When you finished, run the program once with the command
+7. When you finished, run the program once with the command

 		`./dice_game | tee out_dice`.
 This will save the output of your program in a file called `out_dice`.